Assassination of Lord Mountbatten: The Troubles in the late 1970s

 The Troubles were the conflict in Northern Ireland between unionists (mostly Ulster Protestants) and republicans (mostly Irish Catholics), which began in the late 1960s.
 (Note: The start date of the Troubles is a matter of debate.
 Early dates focus on the formation of the Ulster Volunteer Force in 1966; the later dates are based on the deployment of British troops on 14 August 1969.
 The Northern Ireland Troubles (Legacy and Reconciliation) Act 2023 defined the start of the Troubles as 1 January 1966 for the purposes of the act.)
 The unionists—also known as loyalists—want Northern Ireland to remain within the United Kingdom; republicans want Northern Ireland to leave the UK and join a united Ireland.

 The Provisional Irish Republican Army (IRA) was a paramilitary group that wanted to bring about Irish reunification through armed struggle.
 In 1976 they assassinated Christopher Ewart-Biggs, the British ambassador to Ireland, in Dublin.
 Two IRA gunmen shot dead Sir Richard Sykes, the British ambassador in The Hague in March 1979; that month Airey Neave, the Shadow Secretary of State for Northern Ireland, was assassinated by the Irish National Liberation Army (INLA)—a rival republican paramilitary group to the IRA—in a car bomb attack in the Palace of Westminster.
-Neave had been the political mentor and close friend of Margaret Thatcher—the leader of the Opposition—and had run her campaign when she was elected to lead the Conservative Party in 1975.
+Neave had been the political mentor and a close friend of Margaret Thatcher—the leader of the Opposition—and had run her campaign when she was elected to lead the Conservative Party in 1975.
 Thatcher was described by her biographer Jonathan Aitken as being "numb with shock" at the news of his death.